Practice Free 220-1201 Exam Online Questions

 Thus, the correct first step is replacing the battery.

-Which of the following should the technician configure on the new printer to prevent this issue?
+Which of the following technologies should the technician use?

 B